alexhallam/tv/README.md

 # Installation

+The following install options are available

+1. Cargo Install from crates.io
+2. Cargo Install from source
+3. Debian `.deb` install

 ### 1. Cargo Install

 The following will install from the [crates.io](https://crates.io/crates/tidy-viewer) source.
 For convenience add the alas `alias tv='tidy-viewer'` to bashrc.